 the needs of potential students with a wide variety of characteristics...

 Universal Design for Learning in Postsecondary Education

 Reflections on Principles and their Application.
-Universal design, although well established in architecture and other domains, is relatively new to K-12 education and even newer to higher education...Read the Article
+Universal design, although well established in architecture and other domains, is relatively new to K-12 education and even newer to higher education...Link to Article

 Burgstahler, S. E., & Cory, R. C. (2008).
 Universal design in higher education: From principles to practice.
 Harvard Education Press.

 Burgstahler, S. (2013).
 Websites, Publications, and Videos.
 In S. Burgstahler (Ed.).
 Universal design in higher education: Promising practices.
 Seattle: DO-IT, University of Washington.